yuvalbatan/writeups/tryhackme/Mr_Robot.md

 ![image](https://user-images.githubusercontent.com/114166939/228570023-7ef747ea-a3dd-4c07-b01b-1bea32d38a0d.png)

-Next, there is a directory called "wp-login" which means that this website built with WordPress.
+Next, I found a directory called "wp-login" which means that this website built with WordPress.

 I'll go over this directory and try to see how the page will react with wrong credentials:

 ![image](https://user-images.githubusercontent.com/114166939/228571802-3911254d-038d-4aa2-b28a-4013ed53ef05.png)